-Passing output to the buffer and suspending execution while waiting for caller to fetch it parameters to a buffer and suspend execution.
+The SUSPEND statement is used in a selectable stored procedure to pass the values of output parameters to a buffer and suspend execution.
 Execution remains suspended until the calling application fetches the contents of the buffer.
 Execution resumes from the statement directly after the SUSPEND statement.
 In practice, this is likely to be a new iteration of a looping process.